Wiladams/svgandme/README.md

  It is a fairly complete library, supporting most of the SVG features found in typical usage today.

+# Gallery
+Be sure to check the <a href="gallery">gallery</a> for example .svg files SVGAndMe can handle.
 ## Design Goal</br>
 The general design goal of SVGAndMe is to support a high percentage of SVG files found in the wild.
 It is also a design goal to be as